A glance at the most iconic Alexander McQueen looks by Sarah Burton

 In 1997, she graduated from her course and took up a permanent role with the label, swiftly being appointed the Head of Womenswear three years later, where she worked in tandem alongside Lee himself until his passing in 2010.
 Burton was subsequently tapped to replace him as Creative Director and has been leading the label ever since.

-Across the span of her tenure, she went on to set the tone for what McQueen represented as a label, deftly striking a balance between maintaining the core house codes that the late designer himself had established through his impeccable approach to avant grade suiting and tailoring, and contemporary sensibilities.
+Across the span of her tenure, she went on to set the tone for what McQueen represented as a label after the death of its eponymous founder, deftly striking a balance between maintaining the core house codes that the late designer himself had established through his impeccable approach to avant grade suiting and tailoring, and contemporary sensibilities.

 This resulted in an aesthetic that many have described evoked a deep sense of dramatic melancholy, interspersed with imaginative use of floral motifs as well as embroidery work which have since come to define Burton’s career at Alexander McQueen.
 Her reputation as one of Britain’s most influential fashion doyens was further cemented when she designed the wedding gown worn by Catherine, Princess of Wales during her wedding to Prince William in 2011.